becoming/becoming.github.io/content/docs/how_tos/003_intellij_idea_introduction.md

     - Add multiple carets on double Ctrl with arrow keys
     - Jump outside closing bracket/quote with Tab when typing
     - etc.

+1. Breakpoints
+    - Toggle
+        - `Left click on the line`
+        - `Cmd + F8`
+    - Edit or set condition and open breakpoints window
+        - `Cmd + Shift + F8`
+    - When in debug, the panels have a `Disable breakpoints button`

+1. Support for `@Nullable`, with default highlight level set to `Warning`

+1. Auto-contracts, deduced from method declaration: `@Nullable` vs `@NotNull`
+    - An icon will appear at the line level to show the contract

 ## Plugins

 1. **Plugin:** Presentation assistant